harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/jira-integrations.md

-You can easily create Jira tickets for issues detected during an STO build.
+You can set up STO to auto-generate Jira tickets for issues detected by STO scans.
 This topic describes how to set up this integration.

 :::note
 * This feature is not supported in Self-Managed Enterprise Edition.